Bus bunching

 In public transport, bus bunching, clumping, convoying, piggybacking or platooning is a phenomenon whereby two or more transit vehicles (such as buses or trains) that were scheduled at regular intervals along a common route instead bunch together and form a platoon.
-This occurs when leading vehicles are unable to keep their schedule and fall behind to such an extent that trailing vehicles catch up to them.
+That occurs when the leading vehicles are unable to keep their schedule and fall behind to such an extent that trailing vehicles catch up to them.

-Theory
+Description

 A bus that is running slightly late will, in addition to its normal load, pick up passengers who would have taken the next bus if the first bus had not been late.
 These extra passengers delay the first bus even further.
-In contrast, the bus behind the late bus has a lighter passenger load than it otherwise would have, and may therefore run ahead of schedule.
+In contrast, the bus behind the late bus has a lighter passenger load than it otherwise would have had and may therefore run ahead of schedule.
 The classical theory causal model for irregular intervals is based on the observation that a late bus tends to get later and later as it completes its run, while the bus following it tends to get earlier and earlier.

-Eventually these buses form a pair, one right after another, and the service deteriorates as the headway degrades from its nominal value.
-The buses that are stuck together are called a bus bunch or banana bus; this may also involve more than two buses.
-This effect is often theorised to be the primary cause of reliability problems on bus and metro systems.
+Eventually, both buses form a pair, one right after the other, and the service deteriorates as the headway degrades from its nominal value.
+The buses that are stuck together are called a bus bunch or banana bus and may also involve more than two buses.
+The effect is often theorised to be the primary cause of reliability problems on bus and metro systems.
 Simulation studies have successfully demonstrated the extent of possible factors influencing bus bunching, and they may also be used to understand the impact of actions taken to overcome negative effects of bunching.

-Hypothesized causes

-Clumping can be caused by random heavy usage of any particular vehicle, resulting in it falling behind schedule.
+Clumping can be caused by random heavy usage of any particular vehicle, which results in it falling behind schedule.
 The leading vehicle eventually lapses towards the time slot of a later scheduled vehicle.
-Sometimes, the later scheduled vehicle gets ahead of its own timetable, and the two vehicles meet between their scheduled times.
-Sometimes one scheduled vehicle may pass another.
+Sometimes, the later scheduled vehicle gets ahead of its own timetable, and both vehicles meet between their scheduled times.
+Sometimes, one scheduled vehicle may pass another.

-Corrective measures

 Clumping can be prevented or reduced as follows: